bespsm/ambibulb/README.md

 # AMBIBULB

-The word *ambibulb* is the conjuction between the words Ambilight® (Philips TV's feature that projects color onto the wall behind a TV) and a bulb. *ambibulb*  attempts to provide the similar experince with a single-board computer (like Rapsberry PI) and IR remote controled LED light bulb. **Please watch the demo.**
+ Ambibulb attempts to provide the similar experience to Ambilight® (Philips TV's feature that projects color onto the wall behind a TV) using Raspberry PI and a simple IR remote controlled LED light bulb. [**Please watch the demo.**](https://youtu.be/R3JeVooaytU)

 *ambibulb* can play a video and simultaneously transmit IR signal to the light bulb with its most dominant color.
 This can enhance your viewing experience or make your party more colorful 🌈.